wkoszek/me/source/blog/2012-09-20-book-the-anatomy-of-buzz.md

 This book shows numerous of cases like that.
 It does explain why people form networks and how knowledge about products flow through the networks.

 Ever heard of Derek Sivers?
-Ever heard how his CDBaby business kept growing?
+Ever heard how his CD-Baby business kept growing?
 This is an exact explanation of the whole phenomenon.

 Buzz happens for good and bad products.
 It's better to be identified with